Markov chains revisited: Discrete-time chains II: the long-term behaviour

 \end{proposition} \begin{proof}Because Lemma~\ref{lem:accdt} implies that $\sum_{y\in\cal{C}}p(x,y)=\sum_{y\in\s}p(x,y)=1$ for all $x$ in $\cal{C}$, \eqref{eq:nstepthe} implies that

 Taking the limit $n\to\infty$ in the above and applying downwards monotone convergence then completes the proof. \end{proof} Closed communicating classes in particular are very important for Markov chain theory: they are the irreducible sets mentioned in the introduction to Part~\ref{part:theory}.
-For this reason, the chain and its one-step matrix are said to be \emph{irreducible} if the whole state space $\s$ is a single closed communicating class.
+For this reason, the chain and its one-step matrix are said to be \emph{irreducible} if the whole state space $\s$ is a single closed communicating class (they are said to be \emph{$\varphi$-irreducible} if there is a single closed communicating class and it is accessible from all states in the state space).